 In Italy, frittatas, which are wonderfully easy to make, often are picnic food.
-They make a nice dish for breakfast or brunch.
-They're also a great midnight treat that can be eaten hot or at room temperature.
+They are a great midnight treat that can be eaten hot or at room temperature.
 They also reheat well.
 As a condiment, try a little sour cream mixed with a bit of horseradish.

 - Cool slightly, then unmold onto a board and cut into wedges.